Cane Corso: Your Guide To A Burly, Beautiful Beast

 Related: How to Socialize an Aggressive Dog: #1 Guide with Proven Tips & Tricks

-The Cane Corso breed is related to the Mastiff-type of dogs and was developed in Italy.
-The Corso is a descendent of Roman war dogs and was bred to hunt game, guard property, and help out around the farmland.
+The dog breed Corso is related to the Mastiff-type of dogs and was developed in Italy.
+They are a descendant of Roman war dogs and was bred to hunt game, guard property, and help out around the farmland.
 They would herd the pigs and cattle on the land and help bring them into the market.

-As the years went on, Cane Corsos were being used less and less for farming purposes and almost became extinct.
+As the years went on, Concorso dogs were being used less and less for farming purposes and almost became extinct in Italian mastiff history.
 However, in the 1970s, dog breeders wanted to rebuild the Corso breed.
 In Italy, the Society Amatori Cane Corso was formed in 1983, and the Federation Cynologique Internationale of Belgium recognized the Cane Corso in 1996.

 Common Health Problems Found in the Cane Corso

 As with any dog breed, several potential health issues can arise.
-Especially with a larger dog such as the Cane Corso and having a relatively short life span, there are health concerns that you may want to be aware of.
+Having a relatively short life span, there are health concerns that you may want to be aware of.
 Recognizing that these can eventually be an issue is the first step to handling the situation if any concerns arise.

 Obesity

 It is crucial to keep your dog on a healthy and consistent diet along with daily exercise, or else they can experience signs of obesity.
-Especially for a dog the size of a Cane Corso, adding extra weight can strain their joints.
-This, when left untreated, may lead to pain and mobility issues.
+Adding extra weight can strain their joints, which when left untreated, may lead to pain and mobility issues.
 To avoid these issues, make sure you are carefully planning out each meal, holding back on the treats and table food, and providing enough time in the day for your Cane Corso to exercise.

 Hip Dysplasia

-Hip Dysplasia is a skeletal condition in a large breed of dogs that causes the hip joints to deteriorate with age.
+Hip dysplasia is a skeletal condition in a large breed of dogs that causes the hip joints to deteriorate with age.
 This condition is painful, able to affect how your Cane Corso moves around and their overall quality of life.
-This condition is often genetically passed down, so screening your dog for hip dysplasia, especially for a larger breed.
+This condition is often genetically passed down, so screening your dog for hip dysplasia is essential.

 Bloat